rastabda22/rastabda24/README.md

 After watching some Python games made in terminals (command lines) I was intrigued on how hard it would be to simulate them in Javascript.
 I quickly made a prototype, a simple "pre" tag that is manipulated through Javascript, but I also wanted to color the letters and handle wider characters.

-That's when I moved to using a "canvas" tag in  'JSTTS.html', in which I developed most of the visuals that the current JerboaTTS has.
+That's when I moved to using a "canvas" tag in  'JSTTS.html', in which I developed most of the visual functionalities that the current JerboaTTS has.
 Since the HTML was getting crowded I decided to split it, taking the chance to also change its name to avoid confusion with other libraries.
 I chose the name of an animal.
 Namely, the "hoping desert rodent" [Jerboa](https://en.wikipedia.org/wiki/Jerboa).